Flights for the Advancement of Science and Technology (FAST)

 - A Canadian-led experiment that includes training activities and that requires access to a nanosatellite, a cubesat, a sub-orbital platform, a ground based facility or a field site to obtain scientific or technical research data.
 The Canadian team may propose to develop any aspect of the experiment.
 It can include international contributions, such as expertise, instruments, launch facilities and/or operations;

-- A foreign-led flight mission or field deployment which includes a valid Canadian scientific or technology contribution involving Canadian collaborators and their graduate students or Postdoctoral Fellows.
+- A foreign-led flight mission or field deployment which includes a valid Canadian scientific or technology contribution involving Canadian collaborators and their graduate students or PDF.

 Selected projects will offer a defined training experience to HQP in space related fields, which include: